 – Laminated timber beams have good fire resistance and do not bend under the effect of heat.
 Charring speed for laminated timber is approx. 0.6 mm/min.
 Charred depth after one hour in a normal fire is approximately 1.4 in.

 – The timber of the North grows slowly under very demanding conditions, which makes it an excellent raw material for building purposes.
-EcoHouseMart provides timber manufactured from solid, densely-grained northern spruce, contains a wide range of different glued timber products for the log home and construction industries.
+EcoHouseMart provides timber manufactured from solid, densely-grained northern white Spruce, contains a wide range of different glued timber products for the Solid Wood home and construction industries.
 The products comprise two or more pieces glued together either vertically or horizontally.

 – The heartwood is always used on the outer surface of laminated logs.
 This minimises warping and helps retain the log’s structural integrity.
 Logs are also incredibly weather resistant, with the surface retaining its beauty for many decades.
 Our range of log products is designed to meet your every need – we also offer custom solutions.
 We offer both preformed and profiled log cuts.

-– Laminated logs are a warm and breathable building material.
+– Solid Wood is warm and breathable building material.
 Wood has a natural ability to retain and release moisture while maintaining its heat insulation properties.
 Wood is the only truly sustainable building material.
 This makes it the material of choice for many builders and developers.

 WHITE PAPER: ENGINEERED LOGS